michalsorel/convsparsecoding/README.md

 for 3D convolutions.

 + 3D variant of the proposed algorithm (method = -1).
 Note that the name "3D" relates to how the algorithm works.
-This code does not work with 3D convolutions.
+This code does not work with 3D input data.
 + Consensus variant of the proposed algorithm (method = -3)
 + Tiling variant of the proposed algorithm (method = -4)
 + *M.D.
 Zeiler, D. Krishnan, G.W.
 Taylor, R. Fergus, "Deconvolutional networks", 2010* (method =  3)